lukacaleb/capstone-sockshop/README.md

    ![jenkins active and running](capstone-pictures/capstone1.PNG)

-3. copy the IP address
+3. copy the IP address of the ec2 instance on aws to the (xxx.xxx.xx.xx:8080) this will open the jenkins default page